larryv/JPS/README.txt

 Using
 -----

-For the sake of argument, let’s assume that you actually manage to set your classpath correctly.
+For the sake of argument, let's assume that you actually manage to set your classpath correctly.
 To generate shapes in PostScript, build objects using the jps.draw classes and pass them to the static methods inside jps.JPS.